 In order to remove the electric field/radiation voltage contribution from the toroidal ferrite probe current measurement, a flat plate probe is used which will only detect the electric field/radiation.
 A flat plate probe is constructed using a small plate of brass or copper, a diode pump circuit and the digital voltmeter (a Lascar DPM1AS-BL snap-fit low power voltmeter was again used as in the original measurement) and is shown in figure 16 below.
 The plate is orientated so that the flat surface faces the antenna, it does not encircle the antenna and therefore is insensitive to current.

 Figure 16 Flat Plate Probe

 Measurements are performed at the same points as the toroidal ferrite probe measurements and the results of one such measurement sweep are shown in figure 17.
-As it has now become obvious that the current probe is measuring mainly current at the base of the antenna and the flat plate is measuring only electric field/radiation near the end of the antenna, the results in figure 17 have been linearised at these two points.
+As it has now become obvious that the current probe is measuring mainly current at the base of the antenna and the flat plate is measuring only electric field/radiation near the end of the antenna, the results in figure 17 have been linearised in relation to these two points.
 The flat plate results have also been scaled so that the current difference at the end of the antenna is zero.
 The extrapolated results at the very extremes of the antenna (90° and 0°) have been added in order to give a complete picture.

 Note: The flat plate results were repeated several times before it was possible to obtain a smooth curve and this is probably mainly due to the fact that the detector is a peak detector, which is the least accurate of detector types.
 According to Radio Engineers Handbook by F E Terman, McGraw-Hill, 1950 page 934, a peak detector can have from -25% to +50% error with a 50% second harmonic and 8 to +50% with a 50% third harmonic.
 It is therefore important to avoid compression in the driving amplifier which can generate unwanted harmonics.